 Before we talk about touristy things to do in Arequipa, I wanted to bring up a wonderful opportunity for animal lovers—volunteering at Fundación HOPE.

 Fundación HOPE is a private animal shelter run by a small group of animal rights activists in Arequipa.
-They average 120 dogs and cats that they take care of at any given time, and they don’t wait for these animals to show up at their doorstep.
-Instead, they frequent a market and landfill where people literally throw away unwanted animals.
+They have over 100 dogs and cats that they take care of at any given time, and they don’t wait for these animals to show up at their doorstep.
+Instead, they frequent a market and landfill where people heartlessly throw away unwanted animals.

 Needless to say, volunteering at Fundación HOPE is one of the most rewarding things you can do in Arequipa.
-Whether you want to help clean cages, walk dogs, or bring donations, they welcome volunteers.
+Whether you want to help clean, bring donations, walk dogs, or join them on trips to the market and landfill, they welcome volunteers.